makingentropy/makingentropy.github.io/Project_1/readme.md

 Ideally, I think I should want all the big drivers of the action grouped at the top and then work my way down to secondary and tertiary function groups so that I can easily navigate my script.
 This idealized structure broke down somewhat as I started cowboy coding against time, but I held the idea together enough to finish without too much headache.
 However, I would want to restructure to be a little more strict if this was a few hundred lines longer.

-`ONLOAD START`
+`ONLOAD START`<br>
-`DEBUG FUNCTION`
+`DEBUG FUNCTION`<br>
 - this script is just a quick way to both console.log and turn them all off with one variable rather than hunting down all the ones I didn't erase or comment out
-&nbsp;&nbsp;&nbsp;&nbsp; - I like to print to console A LOT when working.
+- I like to print to console A LOT when working.
 A LOT.
 Even when I don't strictly need to (this saves me from myself 9 times out of 10).
 Ideally, I think the function name should have one or two keystrokes.
 I will probably experiment in next big project with a series of d#() functions, where # is a number, allowing me to toggle off sections of console logs rather than using one to control them all.
 Using just one meant I still had to delete and comment some out by hand when the log became too verbose (time waste!).
-&nbsp;&nbsp;&nbsp;&nbsp;`FUNCTIONS`
+`FUNCTIONS`<br>
-&nbsp;&nbsp;&nbsp;&nbsp; - the primary functions
+- the primary functions
-&nbsp;&nbsp;&nbsp;&nbsp;`HELPER FUNCTIONS`
+`HELPER FUNCTIONS`<br>
-&nbsp;&nbsp;&nbsp;&nbsp; - functions that don't drive the game but are necessary &nbsp;&nbsp;&nbsp;&nbsp; - I did a little digging and found that the Fisher-Yates shuffle function is supposed to be more truly randomized than many other methods, so I copied this algorithm and commented in a link to the source
+- functions that don't drive the game but are necessary
+- I did a little digging and found that the Fisher-Yates shuffle function is supposed to be more truly randomized than many other methods, so I copied this algorithm and commented in a link to the source
-&nbsp;&nbsp;&nbsp;&nbsp;`Global variables`
+`Global variables`<br>
-&nbsp;&nbsp;&nbsp;&nbsp; - easily accessible variables, including player objects &nbsp;&nbsp;&nbsp;&nbsp;`CSS`
+- easily accessible variables, including player objects `CSS`<br>
+- all CSS used in-game is saved here
+`GAME calls`<br>
-&nbsp;&nbsp;&nbsp;&nbsp; - all CSS used in-game is saved here &nbsp;&nbsp;&nbsp;&nbsp;`GAME calls` &nbsp;&nbsp;&nbsp;&nbsp; - the initiating calls and logic that keeps the game moving and repeating &nbsp;&nbsp;&nbsp;&nbsp; - this includes a timer that functions as a loop `ONLOAD END`
+- the initiating calls and logic that keeps the game moving and repeating
+- this includes a timer that functions as a loop `ONLOAD END`<br>
 ---
 ## additional design notes
 I tried to structure app.js with the idea that all the action was just taking place between arrays and variables stored in player objects.
 The graphical elements just served to visualize this, so I tried to stay away from relying on data stored in divs to govern any part of the game.
 This allowed me to put most of my div creation functionality (including all the senior-level ancestors) in a single function (initBoard).
 Therefore, rather than moving divs around, I could simply discard the board after every play and rebuild it instantly based on the new values in the player objects.
 I believe this saved me a lot of headache- the main hurdle was getting all the logic working.
 However, I did not overthink the initial design because I thought what needed to happen seemed straightforward and that means there are areas that could be broken down better and put into a more navigable order along the lines of my tiered layout.
 There is plenty of room to streamline the code for readability.